Algonquin wolf © Lev Frid

 We are now in the throes of the largest mass extinction since the disappearance of the dinosaurs more than 65 million years ago.
 Globally, almost one in eight birds, one in four mammals, and one in three amphibians are in jeopardy.
-Habitat loss and degradation, climate change, invasive species, pollution and overexploitation of natural resources are driving the decline.
+Habitat loss and degradation, climate change, invasive species, pollution and over-exploitation of natural resources are driving the decline.

-In Ontario, there are well over 200 plant and animal species that are at-risk of extinction or of disappearing from the province, a number which is growing every year.
+In Ontario, there are over 240 plant and animal species that are at-risk of extinction or of disappearing from the province, a number which is growing every year.
 Their loss or decline affects the functioning and resilience of food webs and landscapes – jeopardizing the well-being of all living things, including humans.

 Ontario’s decision to end hunting of snapping turtles in 2017 was a welcome move.
 Ontario lists the snapping turtle as a species of “special concern,” which means that although it is not yet endangered or threatened, a combination of biological characteristics and identified threats could endanger or threaten it.
 The government ended the legal hunting of snapping turtles because scientists and citizens demanded action.